 11 Amazing Benefits of Turmeric That May Just Change Your Beauty Routine

-If you want to get naturally glowing skin, reach for turmeric.
+If you want to get a naturally glowing complexion, look no further than these turmeric benefits for skin.
 The ancient spice holds a special place of honour in Indian weddings, specifically in the haldi ceremony, which involves applying a turmeric paste on the bride and groom – because of the glow it leaves on the soon-to-be married couple.

-“This is due to the powerful antioxidant and anti-inflammatory called curcumin that is in turmeric – it brightens the skin, improves the skin’s complexion, and rejuvenates dull-looking skin,” explains Shadoh Punnapuzha, founder of all-natural Ayurvedic-inspired skincare line, Arya Essentials.
+“This is due to the powerful antioxidant and anti-inflammatory called curcumin that is in turmeric, benefits for skin include brightening, improved skin complexion, and it rejuvenates dull-looking skin,” explains Shadoh Punnapuzha, founder of all-natural Ayurvedic-inspired skincare line, Arya Essentials.

 Reduce dark circles

 If you’re prone to pesky, tired-looking bags under your eyes, you know how tricky it can be to find relief.
 While there are plenty of products on the market claiming to reduce the appearance of dark circles, turmeric may be able to handle the task.

 “Since turmeric is a proven anti-inflammatory and lightening agent, it’s perfect for alleviating this kind of concern,” says Courtney Chiusano, founder of Courtney Chiusano Skincare in Los Angeles, California.
 “It also stimulates circulation, which can help reduce puffiness and under-eye darkness caused by poor circulation.”

 Naturally whiten your teeth